Sabi (Korea): History

 King Mu attempted to move the capital to Iksan (익산) during his reign, but the attempt was not successful.

 Sabi Conferences were held in 541 and 544.
 See also Anra Conference held in 529.

-In 541, the first Sabi Conference was held, and envoys from Baekje, Anra, Daegaya, Zolma, Sanbanhae, Dara, Sagi, Jata, and Anra-wa gathered.
-At this meeting, Gaya asked Baekje if they could defend against Silla's attacks.
-Then, Baekje said Takgitan, Taksun, and Geumgwan Gaya were all ruined by weakness own and promised to defend themselves.
-In fact, Baekje could not make a strong promise because Baekje needed Silla's help to regain the Han River basin.
+In 541, the first Sabi Conference was held, and envoys from Paekche, Anra, Daegaya, Zolma, Sanbanhae, Dara, Sagi, Jata, and Anra-wa gathered.
+At this meeting, Gaya asked Paekche if they could defend against Silla's attacks.
+Then, Paekche said Takgitan, Taksun, and Geumgwan Gaya were all ruined by weakness own and promised to defend themselves.
+In fact, Paekche could not make a strong promise because Paekche needed Silla's help to regain the Han River basin.
 In July, Anra felt uneasy and contacted Silla through the Anra-wa envoy.
-After noticing this, Baekje (King Seong) contacted Imna and objected.
+After noticing this, Paekche (King Seong) contacted Imna and objected.
 In July 542, Beakje declared a Gaya Confederacy revival, but it was not accomplished.